Seniors and the Flu

 When should I get a flu shot?

-The best time to get a flu shot is from early September (or as soon as the vaccine is available) and throughout the flu season.
+The best time to get a flu shot is between early September and late October (or as soon as the vaccine is available) and throughout the flu season.
 Within one to two weeks, your body will develop antibodies against the disease.
 Since the flu season generally runs through March and even May, getting vaccinated as late as February may still save you some misery, but it's best not to wait until the last minute.
 You'll want protection for the duration of the yearly epidemic; in addition, supplies of the vaccine often run out towards the end of the flu season.

 Will my insurance cover it?

 Low cost flu shots are available at many clinics and pharmacies at the beginning of flu season.
-If you have Medicare Part B, your flu shot is free every year (there's no co-pay and it doesn't apply towards your deductible) no matter where you get it, as long as your doctor orders it and the provider accepts Medicare and doesn't charge more than what Medicare will pay.
+If you have Medicare Part B or C, your flu shot is free every year (there's no co-pay and it doesn't apply towards your deductible) no matter where you get it, as long as your doctor orders it and the provider accepts Medicare and doesn't charge more than what Medicare will pay.
 Members of Medicare HMOs need to ask their health plan for details.
 If you have Medicare Part B, the pneumonia shot is also free when your physician orders it.